-Rise Up Australia Party believes that a Top Quality education is both a right and a necessity.
-We are committed to building an education system that will equip Australian children to succeed in an ever increasing competitive world.
-We understand that it is important for Australia’s economic prosperity and we realise that we need to get this right.
+Rise Up Australia Party believes that an optimum education is both a right and a necessity for every Australian.
+We are committed to building an education system that will equip our children, young adults and mature-age to succeed in an ever-increasing competitive world.
+We understand the role of education can increase the quality of life for every Australian and enhance communities.

 Learning needs to be instilled into children from their early years, as by age 3 children have acquired more than half of the language that they will use for the rest of their lives.
 We will look for methods to help parents increase the learning of their children in the home, before they start school.
-At school the 3 R’s will be drummed into all students.
+At school the 3 R’s, as well as recognising each student’s unique gifts, will form the basis of education.

-Schools need to be funded equally.
+Schools need to be funded equitably.
 This applies to all schools.
 It makes no difference whether they are Government or Private.
-We will not differentiate between any type of private schools eg Christian Schools.
-It is important that all schools can provide the same quality of education.
-People in Public schools should be able to receive the same quality of education as those at Private schools.
+We will not differentiate between any type of private schools e.g. Christian Schools.
+It is important that all schools can provide the same quality of education, regardless of whether they are in private, public or home-schooling.
 People in rural communities should also be able to receive the same quality of education as well.
-All country schools to have top quality broadband / internet access.
-All country schools to have telephone/video conferencing with other schools with a view to handling problems and teaching techniques.
-An education website to be used for teacher feedback and suggestions for outcome improvements.
-We will restructure the “My School” website and use it to identify struggling schools and give them extra help to lift their results.
+All country schools to have broadband / internet access.
+All country schools to have telephone/video conferencing with other schools with a collaborative approach for handling problems and sharing teaching techniques.
+An education website should also be used for teacher feedback and suggestions for outcome improvements.
+We will restructure the “My School” website and use it to identify struggling schools and give them extra assistance for greater outcomes and results.

-Schools with students who face additional challenges would be entitled to extra funding for example: kids from low income families, Indigenous students, students with disabilities, rural students.
+Schools with students who face additional challenges would be entitled to extra funding, for example, targeted demographics include: all abilities, low income families, Indigenous, home-schooled, rural students and migrant families.

 We would establish a School Technology Fund to ensure schools get the technology they need.